Testing Technology with Older Adults

 Approval and Consent

-If you are interested in participating, please contact Dr. Celine Latulipe or the Pembina Active Living Centre (PALs 55+).
+If you are interested in participating, please attend the session on March 3 or March 31st at the Pembina Active Living Centre or contact Dr. Celine Latulipe.
 Consent forms will be available at the sessions.

 Summary of Results